datoviz/datoviz/README.md

 See also the [**gallery**](docs/gallery.md).

+## Documentation

+The documentation is divided into:

+* [**User manual**](docs/user/index.md): for regular users with no GPU knowledge, with a focus on scientific 2D/3D plotting
+* [**Expert manual**](docs/expert/index.md): for advanced users, with a focus on writing custom visuals, understanding Vulkan and the architecture of the library, creating entirely custom applications, making GPU optimizations, and more
+* [**C API reference**](docs/api/index.md): for anyone who needs to use the C API

 ## Features

 * **High-quality antialiased 2D visuals**: markers, paths, lines, text, arrows, polygons, and more (implementation from [glumpy](https://glumpy.github.io/))